Kuuuube/Artisan_Stock_Checker/README.md

     The color will be the number after `color`.

-2. Add the hardnesses, sizes, and colors to the dictionary if those are not already accounted for.
+2. Add the hardnesses, sizes, and colors to the dictionary if those are not already accounted for in `artisan_mousepads.py`.
 For example, adding color `9` as `New Color`:

     ```python
     dict_colors = {